Automattic/_s/README.md

 # Theme Setup

-If you prefer to setup your new theme by hand, then you need to do some finding and replacing:
+To get started, we'll download the files and then to do some finding and replacing:

 1) [Download](https://github.com/WebDevStudios/wd_s/archive/master.zip) and extract the zip into your project's `/themes` directory